AaronV77/AString/README.md

 ## Warnings

-This library is not responsible for any mistakes that it may contain within the source code.
+This library is not responsible for any mistakes that it may cause.

 ## Prerequisites